EMPZsolt/my-fifth-project/README.md

 Overall, this model architecture is designed to efficiently process image data, extract relevant features, and classify them accurately, making it suitable for tasks such as identifying powdery mildew in cherry leaves.

-## Trial and error / Development and Machine Learning Model Iterations
+## Trial and Error / Development and ML Model Iterations
 In my project, the Trial and Error module serves as the cornerstone of my model development, allowing me to systematically refine and optimize my image classification model for detecting powdery mildew on cherry leaves.
 Through iterative experimentation, I explore various model architectures, hyperparameters, and training techniques to identify the most effective combination for my specific task.
 This module provides essential tools for tracking experiment results, comparing performance metrics, and visualizing trends over time.
 This enables me to make informed decisions and iteratively refine my model based on empirical evidence gathered from experimentation.
 Ultimately, the insights gained from the trial and error phase guide me in developing a robust and high-performing image classification model tailored to my specific task of detecting powdery mildew on cherry leaves.
 Additionally, it's important to note that all versions of the model are designed with a fixed input image size of 200x200 pixels, ensuring consistency and comparability across experiments.

 **Version 1** (V1):<br>